wh153/IDS706FinalProject/README.md

 ### 3. Interfacing with Users through Dash and Docker
 #### Front End Application Built with Dash
 We built a front end using the `dash` package in Python.
+The code for the dash application can be found at `lamda2_docker/dash_app.py`.
+Besides dependent packages, the dash application calls two custom methods - `lambda2_docker/lambda_function.py` to pull data and run model, and `lambda2_docker/clean_and_plot.py` to create the objects used in the application.

 A screenshot of the front end in its initial state is shown below:

 ![image](https://user-images.githubusercontent.com/37159376/145722721-e2259585-3ab3-44c0-8d2c-5ff8bc7a3ff7.png)